Chart Color Schemes

 Population

-Population growth drivers in Parramatta Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Parramatta Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Parramatta Park's population is estimated at around 3,888 people.
-This reflects an increase of 267 people since the 2021 Census, which reported a population of 3,621 people.
-The change is inferred from AreaSearch's estimation of the resident population at 3,787 following examination of the latest ERP data release by ABS in June 2024 and an additional 45 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,385 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Parramatta Park has demonstrated resilient growth patterns with a 1.6% compound annual growth rate, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 92.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Parramatta Park's estimated population is around 3,905.
+This reflects an increase of 284 people since the 2021 Census, which reported a population of 3,621.
+The change was inferred from AreaSearch's estimation of the resident population at 3,822 following examination of ABS's latest ERP data release in Jun 2024 and an additional 45 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,395 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Parramatta Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a significant population increase in the top quartile of Australia's non-metropolitan areas is forecast for Parramatta Park, with an expected increase of 1,161 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 29.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+Considering projected demographic shifts, a significant population increase is forecast for the top quartile of Australia's non-metropolitan areas.
+By 2041, the Parramatta Park (SA2) is expected to increase by 1,133 persons, reflecting an overall increase of 28.1% over the 17 years.

 Frequently Asked Questions - Population